kevinzhuang01/project_leaders_2025/_profiles/ashleyescude.md

   projects on artificial intelligence, data science, and computational chemistry.
   Previous workshops held by SHI were very inspirational, and motivated me to work towards these goals.
-motivation: I'm eager to attend this conference to connect with peers and grow my skillset.
 email: escude.ashley@gmail.com
 citizenship_status: US Citizen
 academic_status: 4-Year Undergraduate Student